 Welcome!
 The Royal London Hospital Adult Critical Care Unit is a 44-bedded mixed level 2/3 unit, with capacity for up to 22 level 3 and 22 level 2 patients.
 Level 3 Case-mix is varied, with approximately 30% surgical, 30% trauma and 40% medical patients.
 In normal times, we admit ~1000 level 3 patients per year as well as ~2000 Level 2 patients – it’s busy!

-The unit regularly uses ICP and other advanced neuro monitoring, proning and other advanced respiratory support, a variety of minimally invasive cardiac output monitors and we provide renal replacement therapy for ~10% of all admissions (twice the national average).
+The unit regularly uses ICP and other advanced neuro monitoring, proning and other advanced respiratory support, a variety of minimally invasive cardiac output monitors, and we provide renal replacement therapy for ~10% of all admissions (twice the national average).

-Geographically, the unit consists of two 22 bedded wards (4E and 4F).
-Each 22 bedded area is sub-divided into 4×4 bedded areas and 6 side rooms (of which 4 side rooms are interconnected).
+Geographically, the unit consists of two conjoined 22 bedded wards (4E and 4F).
+Each 22 bedded area is sub-divided into 4×4 bedded bays and 6 side rooms (of which 4 side rooms are interconnected).
 There are 4 single, negative pressure side rooms.

-The first port of call from 22:00 until 08:00, for any query, is the ‘first on’ consultant.
+The first port of call from 20:00 until 08:00, for any query, is the ‘first on’ consultant.